COVID-19 Vaccines

 Yes, vaccines were paid for with taxpayer dollars and will be given free of charge to all eligible people living in the United States, regardless of insurance or immigration status.
 The CDC recommends that you do not share your personal or financial information if someone calls, texts, or emails you promising access to a vaccine for an extra fee.

 There are recommendations for people who have had allergic reactions to other vaccines.
-If you have had allergic reactions to any ingredients found in the COVID-19 vaccines or in a vaccine for another disease, regardless of severity, you should ask your TopLine MD-affiliated physician if you should receive the COVID-19 vaccine.
+If you have had allergic reactions to any ingredients found in the COVID-19 vaccines or in a vaccine for another disease, regardless of severity, you should ask your TopLine MD Alliance affiliated physician if you should receive the COVID-19 vaccine.
 Your physician will help you with deciding if the COVID-19 vaccine is safe for you.

 The Advisory Committee on Immunization Practices (ACIP) recommends that people who are part of the recommended groups (see “Who is recommended to get the COVID-19 vaccine?”) and women who are pregnant can choose to be vaccinated.
 As the COVID-19 vaccines do not contain live virus, experts believe the vaccines are likely to be safe when used during pregnancy, based on what is known about how the vaccines are made.
-However, since there has been no testing with the COVID-19 vaccines and women who are pregnant, researchers are not aware of any known risks.

-If you are pregnant and have questions on receiving the COVID-19 vaccine, talk with your TopLine MD affiliated obstetrician-gynecologist (ob-gyn) or provider to help you make an informed decision.
+If you are pregnant and have questions on receiving the COVID-19 vaccine, talk with your TopLine MD Alliance affiliated obstetrician-gynecologist (ob-gyn) or provider to help you make an informed decision.
 Your providers can discuss your risk of getting COVID-19 and assess risks for severe illness if you were to get sick.

 For more information, you can find additional vaccine advice for pregnant or breastfeeding women composed by the Society for Maternal-Fetal Medicine or you can read Vaccination Considerations for People who are Pregnant or Breastfeeding from the CDC.